 Literacy Changes Lives!

-The Ozarks Literacy Council (OLC) promotes literacy awareness by strategically placing books in the hands of children who need them most and by engaging the community at local events.
+The Ozarks Literacy Council (OLC) promotes literacy by strategically placing books in the hands of learners who need them most and by engaging the community at local events.
 Making the OLC’s presence known throughout the Ozarks emphasizes the importance of literacy not just for children but for everyone.
-Whether it’s simply reading books to children at a community event or being an active participant in the united way’s day of caring, the OLC strives to make every person a reader.
+Whether it’s simply reading books to children at a community event or being an active participant in the United Way’s Day of Caring, OLC strives to make every person a reader.

-Our one-to-one tutoring program utilizes individual tutoring.
+Our One-to-One tutoring program utilizes individual tutoring.
 It’s just you, the tutor, and your goals.
-Tutoring sessions focus on the unique needs of each reader.
-Whether your goal is to be able to read a book to your children, get to grade level in reading or improve your reading skills to enter a HISET program, OLC will help you achieve your objectives.
+Tutoring sessions focus on the unique needs of each learner.
+Whether the goal is to be able to read a book to your children, get to grade level in reading or improve your reading skills to enter a HISET program, OLC will help you achieve your objectives.
 Tutoring can be face to face or online.
-Complete Student Sign Up form under the programs tab above.
+Complete Learner Sign Up form under the programs tab above.

 WORKING WITH A TUTOR CAN HELP YOU . . .